 The mountainous sights of Patagonia and the architectural wonders of Cuzco might satisfy your need for adventure, but for the ultimate trip, you need to make is a visit to Santiago de Chile.
-This city is a foodie’s haven.
+This city is a foodie’s paradise.

 Empanada de Pino